ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-01.md

 ## Deploy to Vercel

 Woot!
 We're at the last step!
 We've got a basic little blog site that lists posts from a Firebase Realtime Database.
 You should be so proud of yourself.
-Let's get this deployed to Vercel so you can show it off! _There's a video after these steps that visually walk though how to do this._
+Let's get this deployed to Vercel so you can show it off! _There's a video after these steps that visually walks though how to do this._

 1. Go to [vercel.com/new](https://vercel.com/new).
 You may have to create an account.
 2. Find your `nextjs-firebase-blog` repository and click the "Import" button next to it.